neverfox/haida/writeups/lab5.md

 ## Corpus

-We collected the following 10-sentence corpus text from Enrico (originally from Swanton 1908:324) and built a test suite file (`testcorpus`) for it:
+We collected the following 10-sentence corpus text from Enrico (actually the contatenation of *two* stories, originally from Swanton 1908, given that the longest is only seven sentences) and built a test suite file (`testcorpus`) for it:

 ```
 # 1